ncatlab/nlab-content/pages/6/9/4/1/1496/content.md

 The bounded linear maps from $V$ to $W$ themselves form a pseudonormed vector space $\mathcal{B}(V,W)$.
 This will be a Banach space if (and, except for degenerate cases of $V$, only if) $W$ is a Banach space.
 In this way, the category $Ban$ of Banach spaces is a [[closed category]] with $\mathbb{R}$ as the unit.

 The clever reader will note that we have not yet defined $Ban$ as a category!
-Na&#239;vely, one might accept all bounded linear maps between Banach spaces as morphisms, but in certain contexts this doesn\'t give a good notion of [[isomorphism]].
+Na&#239;vely, one might accept all bounded linear maps between Banach spaces as morphisms, but in the usual context this doesn\'t give the usual notion of [[isomorphism]].
 Instead, we take a morphism to be a **short** linear map: a linear map $f$ such that $\|f\| \leq 1$.
 Then the isomorphisms are the (surjective) linear isometries.

 Note that this makes the 'underlying set' (in the sense of $Ban$ as a [[concrete category]] like any closed category) of a Banach space its (closed) **unit ball**
 $$ Hom_Ban(\mathbb{R},V) \cong \{ v \;|\; \|v\| \leq 1 \} $$
 rather than the set of all vectors in $V$ (the underlying set of $V$ as a vector space).

 ## Examples